Herbrand Sackville, 9th Earl De La Warr

 Herbrand Edward Dundonald Brassey Sackville, 9th Earl De La Warr, (20 June 1900 – 28 January 1976), styled Lord Buckhurst until 1915 (and sometimes nicknamed "Buck De La Warr" after that), was a British politician.
 He was the first hereditary peer to join the Labour Party and became a government minister at the age of 23.

 He was later one of the few Labour politicians to follow Ramsay MacDonald in the formation of the National Government and the National Labour Organisation.
-However, he ended his political career by serving as Postmaster General in the last Conservative administration of Winston Churchill.
+However, he ended his political career as Postmaster General in the Conservative third Churchill ministry.

 Background and education

 De La Warr was the son of Gilbert Sackville, 8th Earl De La Warr, and Muriel Agnes, daughter of Thomas Brassey, 1st Earl Brassey, eldest son of the railway engineer Thomas Brassey.
 He was educated at Eton and Magdalen College, Oxford.
 The son of a Conservative father and Liberal mother, he developed trends towards socialism at university.
 In 1915 his father was killed in the First World War, and he succeeded to the title as a minor.
 On reaching 18, he refused as a conscientious objector to take part in active combat, but joined the Royal Naval Reserve (trawler section).